sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ========================================================================
 ====class FormatOptions====

-This is a big batch of options for how serialization of a DOM to XML happens.
+This provides options for how serialization of a DOM to XML happens.
+It mainly affects toprettyxml(), but most other serializers use that anyway.

+To use these options, create a FormatOptions object and pass it to the "foptions" option of toprettyxml() or various other methods:

+    myFO = FormatOptions(opt1=val1,...)

-Ones marked "TODO" are not yet implemented, though the names are known.
+Format options marked "TODO" are not yet implemented, though the names are defined.

     # Whitespace insertion
     self.newl:str = "\n"            # String for line-breaks